sighupio/fury-kubernetes-monitoring/prometheus-operated/README.md

 Prometheus Operated deploys Prometheus instance(s) via Prometheus CRD (defined by Prometheus Operator.) as explained in the monitoring documentation.
 To learn how to deploy [prometheus-operator]() please follow it's documentation.

 Prometheus is a monitoring tool to collect metric based time series data and provides a functional expression language that lets the user select and aggregate time series data in real time.
-Prometheus'sexpression browser(it's web UI) make it possible to analyse queried data as a graph or view it as tabular data, but it's also possible to integrate it with other time-series analytics tools like Grafana.
+Prometheus's expression browser(it's web UI) make it possible to analyse queried data as a graph or view it as tabular data, but it's also possible to integrate it with other time-series analytics tools like Grafana.
 In Fury monitoring katalog we provide Grafana integration.
-To learn how to deploy Grafana to visualize your time-series data collected by Prmonometheus, please visit the [grafana]() package's documentation.
+To learn how to deploy Grafana to visualize your time-series data collected by Prometheus, please visit the [grafana]() package's documentation.

 Prometheus CRD occupies deploying Prometheus instances.
 Configuration of entities to monitor is realized via ServiceMonitor CRD.
 The ServiceMonitor resource specifies how metrics can be retrieved from a set of services exposing them in a common way.
 A Prometheus resource object can dynamically include ServiceMonitor objects by their labels.
 The Operator configures the Prometheus instance to monitor all services covered by included ServiceMonitors and keeps this configuration synchronized with any changes happening in the cluster.

 ## Requirements